ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_file_copy_module.rst

                         <b>Default:</b><br/><div style="color: blue">"management"</div>
                 </td>
                 <td>
                         <div>The VRF used to pull the file.
-Useful when no vrf management is defined</div>
+Useful when no vrf management is defined.</div>
+                        <div>This option is not applicable for MDS switches.</div>
                 </td>
             </tr>
     </table>